 Identities are frequently multi-faceted, which is why it is valuable to ask someone about their identity and preferred pronouns.

 This is a respectful way to engage in conversation about their experiences, preferences, and the ways they prefer to interact with the world.

 What’s It Like Being Nonbinary?

-Identifying as a man or woman (or all or in-between) is an internal mental process.
+Identifying as a man or woman (or all or in-between) is an internal process.

 Society tends to give young people an ultimatum, assigning them at birth as either a boy or a girl.
-This forced decision happens because of government issued IDs, starting with the birth certificate, and later the Social Security Card, Passport, and Military IDs.
+This ultimatum happens because of government issued IDs, such as the birth certificate, Driver’s License, Social Security Card, Passport, and Military IDs.

-It is reinforced day-after-day by the English language, which unfortunately uses gendered pronouns.
+This decision is then reinforced day-after-day by the English language, which unfortunately uses gendered pronouns.